Thassamon-jar/the-INF6027-project-page-/README.md

 ## Research Questions
-1. What is the most popular method that citizens prefer to use to contact or receive services from the city council?
+RQ1: What is the most popular method that citizens prefer to use to access services?
-2. What age group characteristics of users should be considered as a main target group for promoting the council’s online service?
+RQ2: What age group of users should be considered as a main target for promoting the council’s online service?
-3. How can the council create strategies for its digital services to better meet user needs?
+RQ3: What should be strategies that the council plan for an online service to build engagement from users?

 ## Key Findings